-POSCO visiting fellows are in residence at the East-West Center for one to two months and undertake research and writing on an agreed topic.
-Fellows are provided with a stipend and round trip economy airfare between their home base and Honolulu.
-They are required to give one seminar, prepare a high quality paper to be submitted for publication, and join in East-West Center activities.
-The Fellow may also be asked to participate in local outreach and public diplomacy activities.
+Each year, from the beginning of March to the end of February of the following year, the East-West Center hosts four to six POSCO Visiting Fellows.
+The POSCO Visiting Fellows are in residence at the East-West Center for one to two months and undertake research and writing on an agreed topic.
+Fellows are provided with a stipend and round-trip economy airfare between their home base and Honolulu.
+They are required to give one seminar, prepare a high-quality paper to be submitted for publication, and join in East-West Center activities.
+Fellows may also be asked to participate in local outreach and public-diplomacy activities.
 Proposals for cost-shared fellowships are welcomed.

 Areas of Research

-Each year during the period from March 1 through the end of February of the following year, the East-West Center invites four to six visiting fellows.
-These fellows will spend one or two months each carrying out policy-related research on contemporary issues in Korean studies.
-In particular, the POSCO Fellowship Program is intended to generate constructive and informative research in four important areas: (1) issues concerning the two Koreas and Northeast Asia; (2) security issues involving Korea and Northeast Asia; (3) economic and social issues in Korea; and (4) political development in South Korea.
+POSCO Visiting Fellows carry out policy-relevant research on contemporary issues in Korean studies.
+In particular, the POSCO Fellowship Program is intended to generate constructive and informative research in four important areas: (1) The two Koreas and Northeast Asia; (2) Security issues for Korea and Northeast Asia; (3) Economic and social issues in South Korea; and (4) Political challenges in Korea.

 Expected Outputs and Publication Opportunities

-Under the Korea Foundation grant agreement, POSCO Visiting Fellows will be required to prepare a quality paper addressing the issues as outlined above or developed in his or her proposal to be published in academic journals or in book format.
-An abbreviated version of the paper may be a candidate for publication in the Center's Asia Pacific Issues series -- a policy relevant peer-reviewed series with papers ranging in length from 3,200 to 4,200 words (10-12 double-spaced pages).
+Under the Korea Foundation grant agreement, POSCO Visiting Fellows are required to prepare a quality paper addressing an issue in one of the four priority areas or as developed in the fellowship proposal for publication in an academic journal or in book format.
+An abbreviated version of the paper may be a candidate for publication in the Center's Asia Pacific Issues series—a policy-relevant, peer-reviewed series of papers ranging in length from 3,200 to 4,200 words (10-12 double-spaced pages).
 The Center's Editorial Committee will consider submissions.
-POSCO Visiting Fellows customarily provide a presentation on research activities and findings at a center-wide seminar at the conclusion of the fellowship.
+POSCO Visiting Fellows customarily provide a presentation on their research activities and findings at a center-wide seminar at the conclusion of the fellowship.

 - Application form